What is Delta-8 THC?

 What Are the Benefits of Delta-8 THC?

 Besides its use as a recreational alternative to regular THC, delta-8 may also have many therapeutic benefits.
 According to the National Cancer Institute’s official drug dictionary, delta-8 THC is “an analogue of tetrahydrocannabinol (THC) with antiemetic, anxiolytic, appetite-stimulating, analgesic, and neuroprotective properties.”
-In other words, according to the NCI, delta-8 may help to reduce vomiting, ease anxiety, stimulate appetite, relieve pain, and protect brain cells.
+In other words, according to the NCI, delta-8 may help to reduce vomiting, ease anxiety, stimulate appetite, & relieve pain.

 Delta-8 May Be Useful for Coping with the Side-Effects of Chemotherapy.

 One of the original uses of medical marijuana was to reduce severe symptoms like nausea and wasting syndrome in cancer patients undergoing chemotherapy.
 Since delta-8 stimulates the same endocannabinoid receptors, the compound is also useful for reducing vomiting and stimulating appetite.
-Delta-8 may be a valuable substitute for patients that don’t tolerate the potent psychoactivity of regular THC.
-Researchers expect that the compound may play an especially significant role in the treatment of children with cancer.
+Delta-8 may be a valuable substitute for patients that don’t tolerate the potent psycho activity of regular THC.
+Researchers have been exploring the lower psychotropic potency levels of delta 8 in pediatric oncology.

 Delta 8 Could Help with the Symptoms of PTSD.